ksu-cs-textbooks/cis400/content/1-object-orientation/04-testing/05-xunit-assertions.md

 ## Property Change Assertions

-Becuase C# has deeply integrated the idea of 'Property Change' notifications as part of its GUI frameworks (which we'll cover in a later chapter), it makes sense to have a special assertion to deal with this notification.
+Because C# has deeply integrated the idea of 'Property Change' notifications as part of its GUI frameworks (which we'll cover in a later chapter), it makes sense to have a special assertion to deal with this notification.
 Hence, the `Assert.PropertyChanged(INotifyPropertyChanged @object, string propertyName, Action testCode)`.
 Using it is simple - supply the object that implements the `INotifyPropertyChanged` interface as the first argument, the name of the property that will be changing as the second, and the Action delegate that will trigger the change as the third.

 For example, if we had a `Profile` object with a `StatusMessage` property that we knew should trigger a notification when it changes, we could write our test as: